 ADS

 They say that a dog is man's best friend.
 But for certain elderly people in the North East of England, fur has been swapped for feathers.
+The lives of dozens of pensioners have been transformed thanks to a charity scheme that uses hens to counter loneliness.

 From bedrooms to beauty salons, there has been an invasion of two-legged friends - with care home residents competing against each other design the best coop and bag the best bird at auction.